SamanAshoori/SICP-Run-Through/Chapter One/SICP - Building Abstractions with Procedures.md

 With these three pillars you can combine simple ideas to form more complex ideas.

-In programming you deal with two elements - [[statement]]s and [[data]] - therefore any powerful programming language should be able to describe primitive data and statements.
+In programming you deal with two elements - statements and data - therefore any powerful programming language should be able to describe primitive data and statements.

 ## 1.1.1 Expressions
 In Scheme / Lisp you can type a simple expression like 420 and the terminal will return 420 - this is an example of a primitive expression e.g. an Integer.